 Did your child experience a school trauma such as a natural disaster, bullying, or exposure to violence?
-If so, he or she may be struggling to recover and may require extra support and therapy to arrive at a place of healing and peace.
+If so, they may be struggling to recover and may require extra support and therapy to arrive at a place of healing and peace.
 Keep reading to learn what you can do as a parent to help your child.

 What Is School Trauma?